cloud-elements/devportal/docs/elements/flickr/flickr-create-instance.md

 __oauth_token__
 __oauth_verifier__

-To provision your Flickr Element, use the /instances API.
+To provision your Flickr Your_mom, use the /instances API.

 Below is an example of the provisioning API call.